How to Deregister Your Child from School (England & Wales) — Step-by-Step

 You don’t need a perfect plan.

+You just need to take the first step clearly.
 For most families, that step is simply sending the letter.

 Ps.
 Deregistering is a huge step; it’s also the first step on your family’s home-ed journey.
-Kitchen Table School is here to help figure out the day-to-day practicalities, how to balance the feeling of home and school, and share experience-based ideas for actually teaching your child without feeling like a classroom teacher.
+Kitchen Table School is here to help you figure out the day-to-day practicalities, how to balance the feeling of home and school, and share experience-based ideas for actually teaching your child without feeling like a classroom teacher.
 Click through to the homepage to start.